senseofomar/senseofomar/README.md

 ---

 ## 🚀 What I'm up to
+- Designing and iterating on **production-grade RAG systems**, with an emphasis on retrieval quality, grounding, and system reliability
-- 🔭 Building **BookFriend** — a production-grade RAG system for intelligent book querying
+- Evolving **BookFriend** into a scalable, API-first platform for intelligent book interaction across clients
-- 🌱 Deep-diving into **retrieval strategies, vector embeddings, and semantic search**
-- 👯 Open to collaboration on **end-to-end AI systems & infra-aware ML**
+- Actively working on **hallucination reduction**, context boundaries, and evaluation strategies for LLM-based systems
+- Exploring the intersection of **Computer Vision and system design**, building pipelines that move beyond demos into real usage
-- 🛠️ Previously built **FaceSense**, a real-time emotion analysis pipeline
+, a real-time emotion analysis pipeline

 ---